 In addition, when preparing or eating your holiday dinner, be sure to not to feed your dog any raisins, currants, or grapes.
 These things can actually cause kidney failure in dogs or fat scraps left over after eating meat because the consumption of these scraps can actually lead to your dog developing pancreatitis.

-As winter arrives, be sure to follow these three tips for avoiding dog winter health hazards.
-Reach out to the Animal Medical Center of Appleton if you have more questions about winter dog care or want to schedule an appointment with one of our vets.
+Animal Medical Center of Appleton if you have more questions about winter dog care or want to schedule an appointment with one of our vets.